 There is no easy way to enter the process of hearing your baby will be born with Down syndrome and a heart defect – there is no word to explain the grief, shock, anger or feeling of isolation.
 Soon, we found ourselves booked with appointments; meeting with doctors, specialist and genetic teams to gain a better understanding and view of her heart.
 The overload of information was overwhelming, in those first few weeks, after hearing statistics, talking to doctors and reading about it everywhere, we thought we knew what it all meant but to be honest, we were completely and utterly devastated.

 It wasn’t until the third appointment we finally broke down.
-I cried on the bathroom floor for what felt like hours, the baby we dreamt to life would be deprived and live a life shorter then what she deserved.
-The days began to pass and I found comfort in sleeping them away while Nikki spent entire night building things and keeping herself completely busy.
+I cried on the bathroom floor for what felt like hours, the baby we imagined would be deprived and live a life shorter then what she deserved.
+The days began to pass and I found comfort in sleeping them away while Nikki spent the nights building things and keeping her mind completely busy.

 We were shocked, we became devastated.
 We were angry, we became resentful.
 We refused to open her bedroom door, we felt guilty.
 There was a process of grief as we had to let go of the image we created for our daughter and accept what would be.
 We began to mourn and let go of the expectations we had developed for her.